legendum/plano/README.md

 All Plano API methods return `Promise` objects.
 See https://www.promisejs.org/ for details if you're not familiar with them.

+Database names must be plain words, without any special characters except "\_".
+Typically you will want to use what would usually be a table name, such as "users", "customers" or "orders".

 Keys _must_ be plain strings.
-If you need to use a different datatype or a more complex object, then use `JSON.stringify(key)` to encode it as a string first.
+If you need to use a different datatype (e.g. a `Date`) or a more complex object, then use `JSON.stringify(key)` to encode it as a string first.

 Values may be plain strings, booleans, numbers, `Date` objects or more complex objects like arrays or hashes.
 The API attempts to handle all data encoding and